 In an earlier post, I mention the Cambrian Railways as a possibility.
-It's now a definite project, and under construction.
-In this post I'll give an outline of what it will be; then in future posts I'll go on to discuss some of the questions and problems I've encountered in research.
+It's now a completed project, and available for purchase.
+In this post I'll give an outline; then in further posts I go on to discuss some of the questions and problems I encountered in research.

 The Cambrian Railways system was formed from the coming together of several relatively local companies, and it was always locally based.
 Much of its mileage was single track, but that trackage was used quite intensively.
 The main line ran from Whitchurch, on the LMS line from Crewe to Shrewsbury, through Oswestry to Welshpool, then on to Montgomery and Newtown, continuing via Machynlleth to Aberystwyth.
 A secondary main line continued from Dovey Junction around the coast via Aberdovey, Barmouth, Towyn and Portmadoc to Pwllheli.
 There were several other branches, including one from Moat Lane Junction, a few miles west of Newtown, to Brecon.